 Forget the potatoes and try noodles for a long life.
 The Japanese custom is to serve long ooma noodles – but you’d better be careful not to break them as you slurp!
 In parts of Europe, sauerkraut is served instead, but long strands of cabbage are preferable to guarantee longevity.

 5. Sweet success

-Yes, desserts and sweet treats can bring you luck too if its shape resembles a coin or a ring.
-In the Netherlands, olie bollen (donut-like pastries filled with apples and raisins) are popular, while Italians treat themselves to chiacchiere, fried balls of pasta dough drenched with honey and sprinkled with sugar.
-Donuts are popular in Hungary and Poland, while sweet breads or cakes are served in Italy as a symbol of hope.
-Benné wafers, made from sesame and cheese, are also served in many African countries or in African American communities.
+Yes, desserts and sweet treats can bring you luck, too, if its shape resembles a coin or a ring.
+In the Netherlands, olie bollen (doughnut-like pastries filled with apples and raisins) are popular, while Italians treat themselves to chiacchiere, fried balls of pasta dough drenched with honey and sprinkled with sugar.
+Doughnuts are popular in Hungary and Poland, while sweet breads or cakes are served in Italy as a symbol of hope.
+Benné wafers, made from sesame and cheese, are also served in many African countries or in African-American communities.

 Of course, sweets of any kind can be served to promote “sweet success” in the future.

 Some traditions dictate that not everyone gets the luck on New Year’s – and ironically it’s a matter of chance who gets the nod.
 It’s tradition in many parts of the world to serve a loaf of bread, cake or dessert with a special treat baked inside.
 The person who gets the treat – whether it’s a nut, coin or other trinket – is said to have luck for the New Year.